 Letters of recommendation are a key part of your application.
 Strong ones provide meaningful support, and a lukewarm one can really hurt you.
-In this post we’ll answer two questions: Who should write in support of your PhD application, and how can you make sure your letters are as good as they can be?
+In this post we’ll answer two questions: Who should write in support of your PhD application?
+And how can you make sure your letters are as good as they can be?